Brackeys/Fading-In-Unity/README.md

-# Fading-In-Unity
+# Polybrush
-Project files for my tutorial on Fading Between Scenes in Unity.
+Project files for my tutorial on fading between scenes in Unity.

+Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.

+Everything is free to use, also commercially (public domain).